-Sugar says, “I found microcredit to be compelling.
-I have worked with and studied poverty issues almost all of my adult life, but really began to focus on global environmental and poverty issues, the dire consequences of poverty in the developing world and how it is connected and interrelated to the industrialized world.
-The marginalization and oppression of women around the globe is the issue which inspired me to act and through economic, social and leadership development I have found an innovative vehicle in which to make a long term difference.”
+In Sugar’s words, “I have worked with, and studied poverty issues almost all of my adult life, but really began to focus on the issues around global poverty, the dire consequences of globalization and injustice in the Global South, and how it is connected and interrelated to the western world.
+The continued marginalization and oppression of women and families around the globe is the issue which inspired me to act, and through economic, social programs and leadership development, I founded WGEF, an innovative vehicle in which to make a difference.”

 Orphaned at a young age, Bukenya Musa developed an urge to do something to help people suffering in his country.
 After receiving his Bachelor’s degree in journalism and a certificate in counseling he set up a fledgling non-profit in Gulu, northern Uganda.
 He joined Women’s Global Empowerment Fund in the fall of 2007, and his excellent leadership skills and dedication have enabled the organization to loan money to over 1900 women to date.
 Not only does he act as Program Director in the Gulu office, he is thought of as stable and caring to WGEF clients, always providing encouragement and support.